 Iron is a mineral that is essential for many bodily processes.
 People who find it difficult to get enough iron from their diet may consider taking iron supplements.
 This may help prevent iron deficiency anemia.

-Anyone who is considering taking iron supplements should seek the advice of a doctor first.
+Anyone considering taking iron supplements should seek the advice of a doctor first.